ctrble/sugar-dog/README.md

 ### Playing the Game

 Each player takes turns giving commands and determining results.
 Note your commands in the command log and mark your position (and any active torpedos or mines) on your map each turn.
 It's advisable to track any contacts on the map, too.
+Refer to the Submarine Captain's Guide for more operational instructions.

 ```
 This player now occupies space F4, and is using a "t" to track their active torpedo